h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `max_iterations <algo-params/max_iterations.html>`__: Specify the number of training iterations.

--  `objective_epsilon <algo-params/objective_epsilon.html>`__: Specify a threshold for convergence.
-If the objective value is less than this threshold, the model is converged.
+-  `objective_epsilon <algo-params/objective_epsilon.html>`__: If the objective value is less than this threshold, then the model is converged.
+If ``lambda_search=True``, then this value defaults to .0001.
+If ``lambda_search=False`` and lambda is equal to zero, then this value defaults to .000001.
+For any other value of lambda, the default value of objective_epsilon is set to .0001.

--  `beta_epsilon <algo-params/beta_epsilon.html>`__: Specify the beta epsilon value.
-If the L1 normalization of the current beta change is below this threshold, consider using convergence.
+-  `beta_epsilon <algo-params/beta_epsilon.html>`__: Converge if beta changes less than this value (using L-infinity norm).
+This only applies to IRLSM solver.

 -  `gradient_epsilon <algo-params/gradient_epsilon.html>`__: (For L-BFGS only) Specify a threshold for convergence.
 If the objective value (using the L-infinity norm) is less than this threshold, the model is converged.
+If ``lambda_search=True``, then this value defaults to .0001.
+If ``lambda_search=False`` and lambda is equal to zero, then this value defaults to .000001.
+For any other value of lambda, this value defaults to .0001.

 -  `link <algo-params/link.html>`__: Specify a link function (Identity, Family_Default, Logit, Log, Inverse, Tweedie, or Ologit).